Bazi-Joe/IxionWebPlanner/README.md

 # IxionWebPlanner
 Layout Planner for videogame Ixion using SVG+HTML+JS+CSS

+# Key controll

+Controll: holt it to place multiple

+Shift: hold it with controll to only allow to place in line

 # Current usage:
 1. Download as Zip
 2. Extract
 3. Open in browser
-3.1 Internet connection optional (used for bootstrap)
+3.1.
+Internet connection optional (used for bootstrap)

 # Discalimer:
 This project may or may not be developed further.
 This is a really amateur work with most likely many bugs.